 Typical diet: corn, spicy chicken stew, pork, chicken, rice, beans, mangoes, avocados

 Obispo lives in Llano de Pinal, Guatemala, where Mercy Corps is helping farming families lead healthier lives and diversify their crops.
-After working with Mercy Corps, the meals that Obispo and his family eat are more balanced and include varied mix of foods.
+After working with Mercy Corps, the meals that Obispo and his family eat are more balanced and include a varied mix of foods.

 Through Mercy Corps, Obispo learned that “it is important to eat healthy food to have the strength to work.
 If we do not eat well, we can get sick.”
 With some of his fellow community members, Obispo has started a co-op to share resources and knowledge on how to grow high-yielding and profitable crops without the use of chemicals.